Guided Ice Fishing Trips

 We offer a variety of different styles of ice fishing and fish types to target.
 We set tip ups with live bait and dead bait, and wait patiently for them to go off.
 We also offer tip up + jigging combo trips where we set up tip ups and then go off and jig as well.
 Below you will see what lakes we can offer these different styles.

-For Northern Pike on Great Sacandaga Lake, I require catch and release to keep the fishery healthy.
+For Northern Pike on Great Sacandaga Lake, I require catch and release only to keep the fishery healthy.
 I’ll help with photos and make sure the fish is handled properly before it’s released.
-For all other lakes, we allow 2 fish per person (unless its perch) and I can filet them up right on the ice for an additional $25.
+For all other lakes, you can keep all other fish if in season and I can filet them up right on the ice for an additional $25.

 After the Trip